rehive/docs/source/includes/_authentication.md

   }
 ```

 Register a user with the credentials provided.
-A successful registration will return the user's details and a JWT that can be used for subsequent requests.
+A successful registration will return the user's details and a Token that can be used for subsequent requests.

 ### Endpoint